Stat184-Spring2025/Sec4_FP_Layan_Sara/README.md

 -Code Files:  Contains our R code files from our analysis:

-  -FreqSumtables.R : Contains code for generating frequency tables and summary tables -OLD_TidyingData.R : Initial version of the data cleaning script (archived).
+  - FreqSumtables.R : Contains code for generating frequency tables and summary tables
+  - OLD_TidyingData.R : Initial version of the data cleaning script (archived).
-  -Tidying_DataNew.R : Updated and finalized script for tidying and merging the datasets.
+  - Tidying_DataNew.R : Updated and finalized script for tidying and merging the datasets.
-  -Visualizations.R : Contains all plotting code for line graphs, scatter plots, box plots, and bar charts used throughout the report.
+  - Visualizations.R : Contains all plotting code for line graphs, scatter plots, box plots, and bar charts used throughout the report.
 Also includes aesthetic customizations.

 -Final_Report.qmd: The full Quarto report including code, figures, and analysis.